Bonheur-Mwu/plsql-window-functions--MWUNGERI---Bonheur-/README.md

    ### all above queris and results are included in document uploaded.

 ## Results analysis
-1. Descriptive – What happened? (top product, trending products).
+1. Descriptive – What happened? (conducting reseach on top product, trending products).
-2. Diagnostic: Why it happened (customer preferences, promotions).
+2. Diagnostic: Why it happened ( to get customer preferences, promotions).
 3. Prescriptive: What to do next (focus marketing on best-sellers, reward top spenders).

 ## References